NSHipster/articles/2013-03-11-uiappearance.md

 Much like how [`NSLocalizedString`](https://nshipster.com/nslocalizedstring/) and [`#pragma`](https://nshipster.com/pragma/) are marks of quality in Objective-C code, having custom UI classes conform to `UIAppearance` is not only a best-practice, but it demonstrates a certain level of care being put into its implementation.

 [Peter Steinberger](https://twitter.com/steipete) has [this great article](http://petersteinberger.com/blog/2013/uiappearance-for-custom-views/), which describes some of the caveats about implementing `UIAppearance` in custom views.
 It's a must-read for anyone who aspires to greatness in their open source UI components.

-## Alternatives

-Another major shortcoming of `UIAppearance` is that style rules are _imperative_, rather than _declarative_.
-That is, styling is applied at runtime in code, rather than being interpreted from a list of style rules.

-Yes, if there's one idea to steal from web development, it's the separation of content and presentation.
-Say what you will about CSS, but stylesheets are _amazing_.

-Stylesheet enthusiasts on iOS now have some options.
-[Pixate](http://www.pixate.com) is a commercial framework that uses CSS to style applications.
-[NUI](https://github.com/tombenner/nui), an open-source project by [Tom Benner](https://github.com/tombenner), does much the same with a CSS/SCSS-like language.
-Another open source project along the same lines is [UISS](https://github.com/robertwijas/UISS) by [Robert Wijas](https://github.com/robertwijas), which allows `UIAppearance` rules to be read from JSON.

 ---